 How to manage an autistic burnout

 Autistic adults spend their lives trying to meander through a world made for neurotypical people, which results in frustration.
 Recuperation often involves the need to spend time alone.
-Bethany Black, 42, a stand-up comedian, actor and writer based in Lancashire, knows this feeling well.
+Bethany Black, 42, a stand-up comedian, actor, and writer based in Lancashire, England, knows this feeling well.
 “I am absolutely unsuited to do a 9-5 job.
 I got fired from 13 jobs in a year because I just couldn’t do it,” she said.

 Black was diagnosed with autism at the age of 38 and continues to experience repetitive stints of burnout.
 “In stand-up, if I end up working six nights a week in a row, doing more than two tasks a day, a lot of that time before and after will be spent sitting in my car alone.
-I need that time to recover from all the mental exhaustion I experience having to socialise with people,” she said.
+I need that time to recover from all the mental exhaustion I experience having to socialize with people,” she said.

 Many people, including Robinson, use self-help techniques to calm down when the signs of burnout approach.
 “One of the first signs of me getting very anxious is when my thighs start to feel restless.
 I press them hard and I feel a bit better,” said Robinson.
 Going for a walk in the dark and writing down his thoughts also helps him.

-“You can get social service support if it’s an emergency case and autistic people are entitled to six weeks of mental health service in times of need.
+“[In the UK], you can get social service support if it’s an emergency case and autistic people are entitled to six weeks of mental health service in times of need.
 But most therapists aren’t trained in autism,” said Black.
 “They tend to offer a ‘quick fix’ technique that doesn’t work.
 The NHS then directs us to private practitioners who are not only expensive but also have long waiting lists.”

 How employers can help